ek-nz/pracwo/_posts/2018-02-16-bashing-away.md

 Anyway, job done.

 The other thing I'm thinking about is solidifying my online presence into this consistent entity: Ek.
 Right now I have a GitHub account for work, which has my work-self all over it, and I'd quite like to leave that for just work stuff and do all my dabbling as Ek.
 Heck, I don't even know who I'm committing as right now!
+Yes, I'm a Gemini, in case you were wondering.
+So I've set up some nice email forwarding so I can put a pretty email address on my blog, and use a consistent GitHub and Twitter handle.
+All the things align.

+I'll write other things about my adventures in amature web development (and stuff) and put them in the tech category, in case anyone is interested.
+And now to go write about pants...